A00428499/A00482499_MCDA5510/Assignment1/README.txt

 The program must log the amount of time it takes to read the files in each directory and the time it takes to write the files to a file using the logger.

+All the valid records are in Bhavya.csv and all the logs are in ahuja.log.
+Both the files are present in Assignment1 folder.